Save Sledge Forest

 To date, no policymaker questions have been asked or answered about risk, public safety, and environmental protections.
 Legal loopholes in county planning excludes county taxpayers from the opportunity to have their concerns heard by policymakers.

-Again, Save Sledge Forest is calling on policymakers to pause and think about consequences of adding thousands houses in a flood prone area that’s only served by an already traffic-congested two-lane road.
-We also want questions answered about nearby plumes of chemical compounds
+Again, Save Sledge Forest is calling on policymakers to pause and think about consequences of adding thousands of houses in a flood prone area that’s only served by an already traffic-congested two-lane road.
+We also want questions answered about nearby toxic plumes of chemical compounds